 For treatment of composite wood products for protection from fungal decay, mold and termite attack.
-Copper-Count-N can be applied to the furnish (fiber flakes, chips, particles or strands) either as a solution concentrate or, alternatively, diluted with water.
-The weight percent loading on the furnish should range from 1.0% mass/mass to 4.0% mass/mass as copper ammonium acetate complex (0.26 to 1.1% copper metal).
-The actual amount of copper ammonium acetate complex (ór copper metal) to be retained in the finished wood based composite after treatment will vary depending on the species composition of the wood furnish used to make the composite, the desired distribution of Copper-Count-N in the composite, and the anticipated exposure conditions/end use of the composite wood product.
+COPPER-COUNT-N can be applied to the fiber flakes, chips, particles or strands either as a solution concentrate or, alternatively, diluted with water.
+The weight percent loading should range from 1.0% mass/mass to 4.0% mass/mass as copper ammonium acetate complex (0.26 to 1.1% copper metal).
+The actual amount of copper ammonium acetate complex (or copper metal) to be retained in the finished wood based composite after treatment will vary depending on the species composition of the wood used to make the composite, the desired distribution of COPPER-COUNT-N in the composite, and the anticipated exposure conditions/end use of the composite wood product.
 Consult manufacturer for recommendations on specific products and applications.